Benzodiazepine: Withdrawal symptoms and management

 Benzodiazepines have a reputation with patients and doctors for causing a severe and traumatic withdrawal; however, this is in large part due to the withdrawal process being poorly managed.
 Over-rapid withdrawal from benzodiazepines increases the severity of the withdrawal syndrome and increases the failure rate.
 A slow and gradual withdrawal customised to the individual and, if indicated, psychological support is the most effective way of managing the withdrawal.
 Opinion as to the time needed to complete withdrawal ranges from four weeks to several years.
 A goal of less than six months has been suggested, but due to factors such as dosage and type of benzodiazepine, reasons for prescription, lifestyle, personality, environmental stresses, and amount of available support, a year or more may be needed to withdraw.

-Withdrawal is best managed by transferring the physically dependent patient to an equivalent dose of diazepam because it has the longest half-life of all of the benzodiazepines, is metabolised into long-acting active metabolites and is available in low-potency tablets, which can be quartered for smaller doses.
-A further benefit is that it is available in liquid form, which allows for even smaller reductions.
+Withdrawal is best managed by transferring the physically dependent patient to an equivalent dose of diazepam because it has the longest half-life of all of the benzodiazepines, is metabolised into long-acting active metabolites, and is available in low-potency tablets, which can be quartered for smaller doses.
+A further benefit is that it is available in liquid form, which allows for smaller reductions.
 Chlordiazepoxide, which also has a long half-life and long-acting active metabolites, can be used as an alternative.

 Nonbenzodiazepines are contraindicated during benzodiazepine withdrawal as they are cross tolerant with benzodiazepines and can induce dependence.
 Alcohol is also cross tolerant with benzodiazepines and more toxic and thus caution is needed to avoid replacing one dependence with another.
 During withdrawal, fluoroquinolone-based antibiotics are best avoided if possible; they displace benzodiazepines from their binding site and reduce GABA function and, thus, may aggravate withdrawal symptoms.
-Antipsychotics are not recommended for benzodiazepine withdrawal (or other CNS depressant withdrawal states) especially clozapine, olanzapine or low potency phenothiazines e.g. chlorpromazine as they lower the seizure threshold and can worsen withdrawal effects; if used extreme caution is required.
+Antipsychotics are not recommended for benzodiazepine withdrawal (or other CNS depressant withdrawal states) especially clozapine, olanzapine or low potency phenothiazines, e.g., chlorpromazine as they lower the seizure threshold and can worsen withdrawal effects; if used extreme caution is required.

-Withdrawal from long term benzodiazepines is beneficial for most individuals.
-Withdrawal of benzodiazepines from long-term users, in general, leads to improved physical and mental health particularly in the elderly; although some long term users report continued benefit from taking benzodiazepines, this may be the result of suppression of withdrawal effects.
+Withdrawal from long-term benzodiazepines is beneficial for most individuals.
+Withdrawal of benzodiazepines from long-term users, in general, leads to improved physical and mental health, particularly in the elderly; although some long-term users report continued benefit from taking benzodiazepines, this may be the result of suppression of withdrawal effects.